HritikaGupta22/Recipe-Genie-Your-AI-Powered-Personal-Chef/README.md

         - If the user asks for a quick meal, prioritize fast and easy recipes.
         - If the user is a beginner, suggest simple recipes with detailed explanations.
 ```
+### Temperature
+A temperature of 0.8 balances creativity and accuracy in responses.
+It allows Recipe Genie to generate diverse and engaging recipe suggestions while still maintaining relevance to user preferences.
+This setting ensures that dish recommendations are not overly random but still innovative and varied, making the AI more interactive and enjoyable.
 ## Video
 https://github.com/user-attachments/assets/bee7ae01-6677-4f8c-94e1-624e16e5ae45